appleboy/ssh-action/README.md

 xclip < ~/.ssh/id_ed25519
 ```

-See the detail information about [SSH login without password](http://www.linuxproblem.org/art_9.html).
+See detailed information about [SSH login without a password](http://www.linuxproblem.org/art_9.html).

-**A note** from one of our readers: Depending on your version of SSH you might also have to do the following changes:
+**Note**: Depending on your version of SSH, you might also need to make the following changes:

 - Put the public key in `.ssh/authorized_keys2`
 - Change the permissions of `.ssh` to 700